 November 1st was the Celtic new year, which made October 31st the very end of the year.
 The last day of the year was celebrated by these Druids with human sacrifice and a festival given to honor and worship not only their sun god, but their lord of the dead, Samhain (pronounced “sah-win”.)
 They believed the sinful souls of the deceased were in torment until Samhain was satisfied with the living’s sacrifices.
 Then and only then, could these restless souls be released from their torment.
 More on this when we talk about trick-or-treat.

-By 47 AD, Rome had fully conquered the Druids in England and had canceled their ability to have human sacrifices (they outlawed them.)
+By 47 AD, Rome had fully conquered the Druids in England and outlawed their human sacrifices.
 Well, that drove many Druids underground.
 We know too, that there are Druids still today.
 People claim Druid lineage and they are still having sacrifices.
-In fact, even Stonehenge—a major site of Druid worship—continues to host Druid ceremonies to this day.
+In fact, to this day, Stonehenge—a major site of Druid worship—continues to host Druid ceremonies.

 Irish records talk about how these Catholic monks grew in their fascination with these powerful Druids and over a very short amount of time, these Druids became prominent figures within these monasteries.
 It was Pope Gregory the Great who decided to incorporate the Druid holiday into the church.
 He made the proclamation: “They are no longer to sacrifice the beasts to the devil, but they may kill them for food to the praise of God and give thanks to the giver of all gifts for His bounty.”
 It was Pope Gregory III who thought it was a good idea to move this church festival from the October 31st to November 1st, calling it All-Hallows or All Saints Day.
 Finally, it was Pope Gregory IV who made the church observance universal.
 The term All-Hallows’ Eve is where we get the term Halloween.

-Now the founding fathers of America realized this was a very pagan holiday so when they came over they refused this holiday.
-Halloween wasn’t a big event in the United States until around the 1900s.
-In the 1840s, there was a horrible potato famine and many Catholic Irish came over to escape the famine, bringing Halloween with them.
+Now the founding fathers of America realized this was a very pagan holiday so when they came over to North America, they refused this holiday.
+Halloween wasn’t a big event in the United States until around the 1900’s.
+In the 1840’s, there was a horrible potato famine and many Catholic Irish came over to escape the famine, bringing Halloween with them.

 Let’s talk about a couple customs from Halloween.